 This policy was established to ensure nondiscrimination in the selection, employment, and advancement practices of applicants and employees with disabilities in compliance with federal and state regulations.

-Contact Office of Origin (see above) with any questions.
+Contact Office of Origin (see above) with any questions or contact:

 - UCSF Campus Code of Conduct

 - Federal and State Laws and Regulations addressing employees and applicants with disabilities, including:

 - Applicable Reasonable Accommodation and Medical Separation Articles